MuhammadFuzail591/personal-goals/README.md

 6. Start my own Blog
 7. Be kind

-# December 01-07, 2025
+# December 07-14, 2025

-## This Week's Goal: Advance features inside Portfolio
+## This Week's Goal: Portfolio testing and blog

 ## Things I'll do this Week:
-- [x] 1.
-All the animations
+- [ ] Theme Startegy change in portfolio
-- [ ] 2.
-Sound effects
+- [ ] Accessibility and performance testing
-- [ ] 3.
-Specific animations for icons
+- [ ] More work on project slider
-- [ ] 4. resend Email integration
+- [ ] Blog initialize
-- [ ] 5.
-Flag in hero section with animation
+- [ ] Game Dev project start
-- [ ] 6.
-Debugging CSS 100 pages
+- [ ] Strive for business management project
+- [ ] Finish "Master the art of debugging CSS" by Ahmed Shadeed

 ### Things I'll Do This Month: December 2024
 - [ ] Read a book (How Computers Work)